 If you’ve been doing your research, you may have come across the Bowers & Wilkins PX.
 While this set of headphones is very clearly geared to compete with the high-end cans listed here, they’re a bit of a work in progress.
-All the hardware is quite nice, but it falls ever so slightly behind the pack here in sound quality, price, noise canceling performance, and features.
+All the hardware is quite nice, but it falls behind the pack here in sound quality, price, noise canceling performance, and features.

 That’s not to say that it’s a bad set of headphones on sale, but let’s temper the hype a little bit.
 The battery is good, but compared to the rest of the pack something else has got to give.
 If you do have a pair of these, you can close the gap significantly by updating the firmware.
 However, even though firmware version 1.80 does improve the experience quite a bit—the bass is still weirdly underemphasized.

 Being that we’ve been covering the audio industry for some time, we’re acutely aware of what the top of the market is.
 It’s not exactly a huge mystery which companies are great at this sort of thing, and which ones… aren’t as much.
 However, we give everyone their fair shot because we’re not all-knowing gods of consumer audio or anything, and there are always some surprises out there.

 It’s also important to check our ideas about what people want at the door, because we’re not the ones buying: you are.
 So from time to time we take to Twitter to see just how people are actually buying these headphones.
 Like good journalists, we posted the question, and the results were a little surprising:

 So with that in mind, we set off to assess each of our candidate products in the order of importance established by the poll.